-According to the Sleep Council, the term “orthopaedic” doesn’t really mean much.
+As per the above, and according to the Sleep Council, the term “orthopaedic” doesn’t really mean much.
 An orthopaedic mattress generally means that – according to the manufacturer anyway – the mattress may be in the firm side.
 It is meant for those with back issues but it’s an unregulated term open to interpretation.
 In other words, there is no standard definition of what makes up an orthopedic mattress.

 Not everyone, however, is convinced.
 “I have often wondered what the word orthopaedic means in the context of buying a bed,” says Steve Krikler, a senior consultant orthopaedic surgeon based in Coventry.

 ‘Most of the terminology is impressive-sounding jargon to persuade you to part with your hard-earned cash, without any real evidence.
 A bad mattress can exacerbate back pain…’

 Orthopaedic mattresses are generally rated firm or extra firm.
 This additional firmness allows your body weight to be more evenly distributed across the mattress, relieving painful pressure points while maintaining a natural spinal alignment.
 Mattresses with orthopaedic support help reduce pain, improve sleep quality, and decrease stress levels.
 Orthopaedic mattresses aren’t restricted to being used by those with back and joint pain, either.

 An orthopaedic mattress is also a suitable choice for users who simply prefer the supportive feel of firm mattresses.
 Some companies also offer orthopaedic bed mattresses with medium firmness levels.
 These medium orthopaedic mattresses are suitable for users who require additional comfort and cushion layers alongside back support to help them get to sleep.

 Opting for a more expensive make such as a Dormeo might be an idea, but make sure you research first.